-An ambitious talent agent, Jerry Manning (Dennis O’Keefe, Raw Deal), decides to hire a leopard for his client’s singing act, but the wild beast escapes and women start showing up dead.
+An ambitious talent agent, Jerry Manning (Dennis O’Keefe, Walk a Crooked Mile), decides to hire a leopard for his client’s singing act, but the wild beast escapes and women start showing up dead.
 The leopard is, of course, blamed for the killings, but Jerry begins to suspect that a man is behind the vicious deaths.

 Reaction & Thoughts:

 “Cats are funny… if you scare them they go crazy.”

 Celebrated producer Val Lewton’s third film is one of his most interesting if less admired productions.
-The Leopard Man is a surprisingly raw, inventive and engrossing B-movie — a compelling storyline, clever camera and sound tricks make this little horror movie a cut above the rest.
+The Leopard Man is a surprisingly bleak, cruel, inventive and engrossing B-movie — a compelling storyline, clever camera and sound tricks make this little horror movie a cut above the rest.